dakota-mewt/mewt/README.md

 # Mewt
-Mewt allows you to create a **hardware button to Mute and Unmute all system microphones in Windows and Mac**.
+Mewt allows you to create a **hardware button to Mute and Unmute all system microphones with a single click in Windows and Mac**.

 Mute/unmute occurs at the system level, so this **works for all conferencing software** (Zoom, Google Meet, Teams, WebEx, Blue Jeans, GoToMeeting, Skype, Slack, Facebook, Discord, etc.)